Discovery of new Little Red Dots in DESI DR1

 Detection Methods of Self-Lensing Flares in Supermassive Black Hole Binaries

 We generated mock supermassive black hole binary light curves at realistic observation times involving periodic accretion variability, relativistic Doppler boost, self-lensing flares, and quasar noise.
 We develop a three-step matched filter procedure to recover the periodicity of the self-lensing flares and injected binary parameters from noise and sparse sampling.
 We also show that standard Lomb-Scargle periodograms are ineffective in recovering injected periodicity due to the non-sinusoidal nature of the flares.
-The paper can be found on arXiv.
+The paper can be found at Physical Review D.

 Detection Rates of Black Hole Shadows and Self-Lensing Flares in Supermassive Black Hole Binaries in LSST